outoforbitdev/gsws/README.md

 ## Built With

-* [Microsoft .NET Framework](https://dotnet.microsoft.com/download/dotnet-framework-runtime/net472) - To compile and run the program
+* [Microsoft .NET Framework](https://dotnet.microsoft.com/download/dotnet-framework-runtime/net472) - To compile and run on Windows
+* [Mono](https://www.mono-project.com/download/stable/) - To compile and run on Linux
 * [Visual Studio Code](https://code.visualstudio.com/) - The editor used

 ## Authors